algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 The Virtual Terminal is a part of the virtual processor; it will be used to display the inputs and outputs of the program, such as asking for the name of the file that the user wishes to use.

+### Virtual Memory

+For our virtual memory we will use a array of char of size 1.610.612.735 bits or 201.326.591 bytes accessible to the user.

 ### Error Handling

 For errors that happen in the preprocessing phase, the program asks for a correct file name/format; in the assembler phase, the program waits for the file to finish assembling before returning all the errors; in the interpreter phase, if there is an error, the program stops and return an error.